TOLULOPE0407/Class-PROJECT-HR-DATA/README.md

 ### Attrition Metrics:
 ---

--Attrition rate the percentage of employee leaving 16% -Total number of current emplyees
+- Attrition rate the percentage of employee leaving 16%
+- Total number of Employee 1470
+- Total number of current employee 1233
+- Count of Attrition 237

 ### Strategies to Reduce Attrition:
 ---